HongyiYin/1st/README.md

-# 1st a day to celebrate.
+# 1st a day to celebrate